 New from our Blog

-Posted May 29, 2024
+Posted December 18, 2024

-This is the second post in a series of engagements by Litmus authors, translators, and editors reflecting on the connection of their work to the ongoing struggle and violence, current and historical, in Palestine.
+This is the third post in a series of engagements by Litmus authors, translators, and editors reflecting on the connection of their work to the ongoing struggle and violence, current and historical, in Palestine.
 Rooted in our commitment to creating and maintaining space for international exchange and dialogue, Litmus Press ...

 Posted April 11, 2024